KImondorose/portfolio-profile/_posts/2025-12-02-my-first-post.md

 ---
-title: "My First Blog Post"
+title: "Welcome"
 layout: post
 ---

 Welcome to my new blog!

+Here I will share snippets of my life.

+Enjoy!!

 This blog is now fully hosted on GitHub Pages and uses Jekyll.
 You can write in Markdown, include images, links, and code snippets.
 It uses the Hacker theme which I think is pretty cool.